Godflesh: Live performances

 Godflesh typically perform as a duo, with Green playing bass and Broadrick providing both guitar and vocals while the percussion is relayed over the speakers, often at a notably high volume.
 This lineup, however, has not been constant over the band's career.
 In concerts supporting Streetcleaner, Neville occasionally came onstage and played second guitar, and Hampson did the same for Pure.
 For the tours in support of Selfless, Songs of Love and Hate and Hymns, the band played with a live drummer, though Broadrick believed this incorporation to be a misstep.
 In a 2014 interview, he clarified that the percussive additions of Mantia and Parsons brought "something amazing" to Godflesh, but that the band's name should have changed so as to not dilute the original focus on machine drums.
-A handful of other musicians (namely, Mick Harris in 1991; Diarmuid Dalton in 1997, 1999 and 2001; Steve Hough in 1997 and 1999 and both Paul Raven and Jaz Coleman of Killing Joke in 2002) have briefly performed with Godflesh.
+A handful of other musicians have briefly performed with Godflesh: Mick Harris in 1991; Diarmuid Dalton in 1997, 1999 and 2001; Steve Hough in 1997 and 1999 and both Paul Raven and Jaz Coleman of Killing Joke in 2002.

 The band's stage show is, like their music, minimal and focused.
 Godflesh only occasionally employ a smoke machine, and the lights are generally static; Toby Cook of The Quietus highlighted this unusual approach in a review of a 2014 concert, writing, "Over-lit and with no dry ice in sight, they look alarmingly exposed".
 Images of industrial urban sprawls, Christian iconography and apocalyptic landscapes cycle through the projector.
 The music itself is presented as noisy and overwhelming, with some critics calling the sound even more cacophonous and dissonant than the band's studio work.
 Gaps between songs are normally filled with feedback, and the band rarely speak to the crowd.
 In response to a question about Godflesh's laconic stage presence, Broadrick said, "I don't communicate with people.
 We just make music.
 We come on stage and I don't say anything to anyone.
 And that alone made people really mad.
 I find it really bizarre.
 I can't believe that people would disown a band because I'm not telling them how much I'm going to kick their asses tonight."

 In a 2011 interview, Broadrick called playing live "a necessary evil" that is "so rarely right and so frequently wrong", but at the same time said that Godflesh "is probably even more so a live band than it is a recorded band" because those imperfections only work to accentuate the grinding chaos of the music (which is something that critics have noticed, too).
 Broadrick went on to say that it was the "rage" of Godflesh that made it work in a live setting.